hanhung/TGNN/README.md

 # TGNN for Referring 3D Instance Segmentation

 This is the initial release for the paper [*Text-Guided Graph Neural Networks for Referring 3D Instance Segmentation*](https://www.aaai.org/AAAI21Papers/AAAI-4433.HuangP.pdf).
-Currently the code includes training for the referering model with GRU encoder, we will finish uploading the rest of the code and pretrained models soon (ETA. end of March).
+Currently the code includes training for the referering model with GRU encoder, we will finish uploading the rest of the code and pretrained models soon.

 <table width="100%" border=1 frame=void rules=cols>
   <tr>